TatianneNegri/RNAplonc/RNAplonc/README.txt

 Before to start, it is necessary to install CD-HIT-EST and txCdsPredict.
 After, it just unzips the RNAplonc.zip.

+CD-HIT-EST is for taking similar sequences, if you want the whole result not to do this step.

 PS: path is the location of the RNAplonc folder.

 1 - dataset.fasta